opencog/docker/opencog/README.md

 There are some "bonus" containers, which might be useful:
 * `claude-code` -- Image with AtomSpace plus Anthropic's Claude Code.
-* `ollama` -- Image with AtomSpace plus Ollama
+* `ollama` -- Image with AtomSpace plus Ollama (Caution: this image will be 6.6 GB in size.)